We’re in the process of updating the documentation for Zotero 5.0. Some documentation may be outdated in the meantime. Thanks for your understanding.

 If you have a local Zotero library that you want to overwrite, close Zotero and delete the old Zotero data directory before syncing.

-If you were not using Zotero syncing (or were but don't want to perform a full sync) and have a backup of your Zotero data directory, you can restore your library by replacing the contents of your active 'zotero' directory with that of your backed-up 'zotero' directory.
+If you were not using Zotero syncing (or were but don't want to perform a full sync) and have a backup of your Zotero data directory, you can restore your library by replacing the contents of your active data directory with that of your backed-up data directory.

 Once you've successfully restored your data, you can delete the temporary folder on your desktop.